greg-raven/Department-21/_drafts/funnies.md

 “You have to have an Indian name too, Mom,” he says.

-“I already do,” says the mother… “Just call me Sitting Shiva.”
+“I already do,” says the mother … “Just call me Sitting Shiva.”

 A man calls his mother in Florida.
 “Mom, how are you?”